 As mentioned before, deer aren’t domesticated and don’t belong to anyone so there are no doctor visits or health checks for them.
 Therefore, please only feed them snacks their body can handle.( This year 9 deer died already).

 5. Finish Your Food Before You Enter The Park.

 Yes I know that is probably the most obvious point, but believe me you 99% of people somehow forget about it.

 So if you get a meal on your way to the park, I recommend that you finish it off before entering the park.
 The deer are very curious, and if you have something in your hand, they will think it’s meant for them.
 They might even try to eat it, and if they succeed, your snack will be gone, and the deer might get sick.
 As I previously mentioned, 9 deer died because of as much as three kilos of plastic in their stomach.
 And I guess that its fault of people who forgot that or didn’t find trash bin and tossed their trash somewhere in the bushes.

-Also, if you carry snacks or food around in plastic bags, they might eat it, including the bag if you don’t pay attention.
+- Also, if you carry snacks or food around in plastic bags, they might eat it, including the bag if you don’t pay attention.
 And they are very quick.
 Those curious creatures might even try to eat your map/ notebook or phone.
-If it’s in your hand, it might be considered food.
+Anything that is in your hand, it might be considered food.
 You also should be aware that there are no garbage cans in Nara Park because the deer would try to eat some of the garbage.
 If you have any trash, please refrain from leaving it in the park.
 Take it with you and dispose of it at the next convenience store to prevent the deer from getting sick by eating some of the garbage you left.

 Remember that the Deer Are Considered Sacred Animals

-Always remember that these deer are living in Nara Park because they have been considered sacred animals and protected since ancient times.
+Remember that these deer are living in Nara Park because they have been considered sacred animals and protected since ancient times.
 If you follow these simple tips and treat them as the national treasures they are, you make sure that you and the deer will genuinely enjoy your time in Nara.